TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Server-Database.md

 One of the key constraints is ensuring continuity of data flow even during network interruptions.
 To address this, a 10-minute buffering mechanism is implemented in Python.
 This decision is a trade-off between memory usage and data reliability.
 By keeping buffered data in temporary local storage, the system can tolerate short-term outages without impacting data integrity.
 This approach meets the reliability constraint and ensures the system’s availability under intermittent network conditions.

+The Raspberry Pi 5 has sufficient processing power to handle telemetry data incoming from several remote transceivers at the required sample rate.
+It is equipped with a 2.4 GHz quad-core ARM Cortex-A76 CPU, and is capable of managing high-frequency telemetry from multiple sources.

 To download and install package:

     wget https://dev.mysql.com/get/mysql-apt-config_0.8.29-1_all.deb